instnt-inc/instnt-react-js/README.md

 4\.
 Your application can include any number of steps in the signup process by having its own react components as child components of `InstntSignupProvider`.

 5\.
 Similar to InstntDocumentProcessor component, SDK provides InstntSelfieProcessor component which can be used to capture a selfie image.
 The setup and function of this component is very similar to InstntDocumentProcessor.
-Here is an example of selfieSettings parameter object that can be used to costomize its behavior.
+Here is an example of selfieSettings parameter object that can be used to customize its behavior.

 *